dbrattli/aioreactive/README.md

 # Functional or object-oriented, reactive or interactive

 With aioreactive you can choose to program functionally with plain old functions, or object-oriented with classes and methods.
-Aioreactive supports both method chaining or forward pipe
+Aioreactive supports both method chaining or forward pipe programming styles.

 ## Pipe forward programming style

-The `Producer` is a functional world built on top of `AsyncObservable`.

-## Observables are composed with pipelining

-`AsyncObservable` composes operators using forward pipelining with the `|` (or) operator.
+`AsyncObservable` may compose operators using forward pipelining with the `|` (or) operator.
 This works by having the operators partially applied with their arguments before being given the source stream argument.

 ```python
 ys = xs | op.filter(predicate) | op.map(mapper) | op.flat_map(request)